VianneyDoleans/TheWall/README.md

 ## How to Use

-You can go to our website [here](https://the-wall-journey.herokuapp.com).
+You can go to our website [here](https://the-wall-journey.herokuapp.com) (wait few seconds, server needs time to boot up after a long sleep).

 In case you want to deploy the platform, you can put everything on [Heroku](https://www.heroku.com/home), on 2 different instances (one for front and one for api), create a MongoDB on [mLab](https://mlab.com/), then configure api and front (see [API](api/README.md) and [Front](front/README.md)).
 Heroku and mLab are free, you will also need a [Google Drive](https://www.google.com/drive/) account for picture storage.